 1. Disneyland Paris

-Since 1992, Disneyland Paris, originally called Euro Disney resort has been drawing crowds from all over the world.
-Currently it is the number one tourist attraction in all of France and Europe, even beating out the Eiffel Tower and the Louvre.
-It is also the 16th most popular tourist attraction in the world.
-14.8 million people visited Disney Paris in 2015 according to their annual report.
+Since 1992, Disneyland Paris, originally called Euro Disney resort, has been drawing crowds worldwide.
+It is currently the number one tourist attraction in France and Europe, even beating out the

-Originally constructed as the entrance to the 1889 World’s Fair to celebrate the 100th anniversary of the French Revolution, today it is what people think of first when they think of France.
-Measuring 321 metres tall, the equivalent to 81 stories, the Eiffel tower serves not only as a national monument and major tourist attraction but also as an observation and radio broadcast tower.
+Originally constructed as the entrance to the 1889 World’s Fair to celebrate the French Revolution’s 100th anniversary, today, it’s what people think of first when they think of France.
+Measuring 321 metres tall, the equivalent to 81 stories, the

 3. The Louvre and art

-Initially built as a fortress in the late 12th century, it was converted to the the main residence for French kings in the 16th century.
-Then in 1682, Louis XIV relocated the imperial home to Versailles, leaving the Louvre primarily as a place to display the royal collection.
-100 years later during the French revolution, the National Assembly decreed that the Louvre should be used as a museum to display the nation’s masterpieces to the masses.
+Initially built as a fortress in the late 12th century, it was converted to the primary residence for French kings in the 16th century.
+In 1682, Louis XIV relocated the imperial home to Versailles, leaving the Louvre primarily to display the royal collection.
+One hundred years later, during the French Revolution, the National Assembly decreed that the Louvre should be used as a museum to display the nation’s masterpieces to the masses.

 5. The Tour De France

-For over 100 years since 1903, the tour de France has been attracting spectators from around the world.
-Not only is the Tour de France the globe’s biggest bike race, it’s also the largest sporting even on the planet.
-For three weeks during part of June and July, people from all over the globe flock to France to watch bicyclists race some 3,200 kilometres (2,000 miles) mostly around France in a collection of phases.
-In a typical years race, the Tour de France can attract roughly 12 million spectators along the route of the race.
+For over 100 years since 1903, the Tour de France has been attracting spectators worldwide.
+Not only is the Tour de France the globe’s biggest bike race, but it’s also the largest sporting event on the planet.
+For three weeks during part of June and July, people from all over the globe flock to France to watch bicyclists race some 3,200 kilometres (2,000 miles), mostly around France, in a collection of phases.
+In a typical year’s race, the Tour de France can attract roughly 12 million spectators along the route of the race.

 Photo source: Vinepair

-You’ve heard of Brie, Camembert and Blue cheese?
-In terms of types of French cheeses, that’s just the tip of the iceberg.
-As master cheese maker, Pierre Androuët once said “Un fromage pour chaque jour“, which simply means “there exists a different cheese for each day.
+Master cheesemaker Pierre Androuët once said, “Un Fromage pour chaque jour,” which means “there exists a different cheese for each day.
 Officially, France produces roughly 350 to 450 different varieties of cheese.
 Some say the number is closer to 1,000.
-Whatever the number, cheese-making in France is an old art: goat cheese goes back to at the very least 500 AD, the blue-veined Roquefort was discussed in documents of an old abbey as very early as 1070, and tough ranch cheeses like Emmental began to show up in the 13th century.
+Whatever the number, cheese-making in France is an old art:

-Every year, approximately 30,000 mountain climbers from all over planet set their sites on making the treacherous 2 day, 4,810 metres (15,780 feet) climb up the highest point of the French Alps -Mont Blanc.
-Climbing Mont Blanc although beautiful is also dangerous claiming the lives of almost 100 people each year making it Europe’s’ deadliest mountain.
+Every year, approximately 30,000 mountain climbers from all over the planet set their sights on making the treacherous two-day, 4,810 metres (15,780 feet) climb up the highest point of the French Alps -Mont Blanc.
+Although beautiful, climbing Mont Blanc is also dangerous, claiming the lives of almost 100 people each year, making it Europe’s’ deadliest mountain.

-For those visitors who would rather not risk their lives, and climber Europe’s most dangerous mountain, there is always the cable car which will take you up to Aiguille du midi where you”ll have a dazzling 360° view over Mont Blanc-the French, Swiss and Italian Alps.
-Every summer an astounding 5,000 people a day take the cable cars.
+For those visitors who would rather not risk their lives and climb Europe’s most dangerous mountain, there is always the cable car, which will take you up to Aiguille du midi, where you”ll have a dazzling 360° view over Mont Blanc-the French, Swiss and Italian Alps.
+Every summer, an astounding 5,000 people a day take the cable cars.

 8. French food and the French mealtime tradition

 In addition to all the attractions, French food is also a major draw for tourists.
-The French mealtime tradition, (Gastronomic meal of the French) with all its wine pairing, social rituals, the setting of a beautiful table and associated skills and crafts that the French are renowned for was even granted UNESCO World Heritage Status in 2010 when it was added to the representative list of “Intangible Cultural Heritage of Humanity”.
+In 2010, the Gastronomic tradition of the French meal- wine pairing, social rituals, beautiful table settings and associated skills the French are renowned for was granted UNESCO World Heritage Status in 2010 when it was added to the representative list of “Intangible Cultural Heritage of Humanity.”

 9. The French train transportation

-The Gare du Nord railway station in the heart of Paris France handles approximately 190 million passenger per year and is considered to be the busiest station in Europe and the third largest and busiest in the world.
-With over 29,000 km of railway, visitors to France can easily travel from one end of France to the other quickly without the need for a car making it even more appealing and easy for tourists to visit every corner of France.
+The Gare du Nord railway station in the heart of Paris, France, handles approximately 190 million passengers per year alone.
+It’s considered the busiest station in Europe and the third largest and busiest in the world.
+With over 29,000 km of railway, visitors to France can easily travel from one end of France to the other quickly without the need for a car, making it even more appealing and easy for tourists to visit every corner of France.